0xdea/oneiromancer/README.md

 * Easy integration with pseudo-code extractor [haruspex](https://github.com/0xdea/haruspex) and popular IDEs.
 * Code description, suggested function name, and variable renaming suggestions are printed to the terminal.
-* Modified pseudo-code of each analyzed function is stored in a separated file for easy inspection.
+* Improved pseudo-code of each analyzed function is stored in a separated file for easy inspection.
 * External crates can invoke `analyze_file` or `analyze_code` to analyze pseudo-code and process analysis results.

 ## Blog post